 Some basic questions Why some plate boundaries glide past each other smoothly, while others are punctuated by catastrophic failures?
 Why do some earthquakes stop after only a few hundred meters while others continue rupturing for a thousand kilometers?
 How do nearby earthquakes interact?
-Why are earthquakes sometimes triggered by other large earthquakes thousands of kilometers away?
+Are earthquakes sometimes triggered by other large earthquakes thousands of kilometers away or not?
 Great Earthquakes challenges

 Why the greatest earthquakes occur in the weakest zones?
 Do they indeed cluster?
+Subduction zone earthquakes